g1257/BetheAnsatz/README.md

 GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with BetheAnsatz.
 If not, see <http://www.gnu.org/licenses/>.
 The full software license for BetheAnsatz version 1.0.0 can be found in file LICENSE.

-# Please cite this work
+## Please cite this work

 BetheAnsatz is a free and open source Bethe ansatz code.
 The full software license for BetheAnsatz version 0.1 can be found in file LICENSE.
 You are welcomed to use it and publish data obtained with BetheAnsatz.
 If you do, please cite this work.
 Explain How To Cite This Work.
 FIXME.
 TBW.

+## Formulas used
+For the Hubbard model, see T. Usuki, N. Kawakami and A. Okiji,
+J. Phys.
+Soc.
+Japan, 59(4), 1357 (1990).

+For the Heisenberg model, see M. Takahashi,
+Progress of Theoretical Physics, Vol. 46, No. 2, August 1971.

-# Hash of the latest commit
+## Hash of the latest commit

 Hash of the latest commit is also posted at https://web.ornl.gov/~gz1/hashes.html